maitri0410/Inventery-Management-System/README.md

 3. Purchase can be done
 4. Add item can be done.

-We've added 4 features per product
+We've added 5 features per product
 1. Product id
 2. Name of product
 3. Price
 4. Quan
+5. Exp-date

 My Project can do the following things
 1. Generate Bills